tarunShreeji/bugo-boilerplate1/content/docs/introducing-bugo.md

 ## Accounts

-[JAMstack](https://jamstack.org "Learn more about JAMstack") is a new way of building websites and apps that delivers better performance, higher security, lower cost of scaling, and a better developer experience.
+[JAMstack](https://jamstack.org "Learn more about JAMstack") is a new way of building websites.
+Websites using this method have better performance, higher security, and have a better developer experience.
 Bugo uses a JAMStack approach to developing and deploying websites, you'll need to have a few accounts before you get started.
 Read below to determine which accounts you'll need.

 ### GitHub